-This is the sixth annual Creative Industries Economic Estimates bulletin.
-The series is the result of development work on official data sources, following a commitment in the 2001 Creative Industries Mapping Document1 to consider how to provide more timely and consistent data on the activity of the Creative Industries.
+This is the seventh annual Creative Industries Economic Estimates bulletin.
+The series began as a result of development work on official data sources following a commitment in the 2001 Creative Industries Mapping Document to consider how to provide more timely and consistent data on the activity of the Creative Industries.
 The Mapping Document, and the previous version in 1998, outlined the sectors comprising the Creative Industries and it is this structure which forms the basis of these bulletins.